guritso/slash-bot-template/README.md

 > these commands are already setup in `/slash/commands.json` and `/commands` you can `add` them.

-Everything command you want to add just edit the `/slash/commands.json` using the following style:
+Everything command you want to add, just edit the `/slash/commands.json` using the following style:

 ```json
 "COMMAND1": {